BIMSBbioinfo/janggu/docs/tutorial.rst

 The following examples illustrate how to instantiate :class:`Cover`.

-**The coverage from BAM files** is extracted by counting the 5' ends of the tags in a strand specific manner.
+**Coverage from BAM files** is extracted by counting the 5' ends of the tags in a strand specific manner.

 .. code:: python